 First, it would depend on what kind of Social Security you’re talking about — SSI, SSDI or Social Security retirement benefits.
 And, it depends on what sort of debt you owe.

-Social Security Income, or SSI, is a kind of a general welfare program.
+Supplemental Security Income, or SSI, is a kind of a general welfare program.
 Funds come from general tax revenues (not the Social Security taxes that are taken out of your paycheck), and the payments go to people who are disabled, blind or elderly and lack the financial resources to care for themselves.
 SSDI, or Social Security Disability Insurance, is funded out of Social Security taxes.
 To be eligible, you have to have worked and become too disabled to work.
 In that case, you would have paid into the system from which you are receiving benefits.
 While both kinds of Social Security go to people who are disabled, they are treated differently when you have outstanding debts.

 SSI cannot be garnished by anyone, including the IRS, says Jonathan Ginsberg, a lawyer specializing in Social Security disability issues.
 The same is not true of SSDI, although there is partial protection.
 “Judgment creditors cannot touch SSDI, but the government can garnish SSDI for child support, past-due taxes, federal student loans and overpayments by governmental agencies,” he wrote in an email.
 He said Social Security retirement benefits work the same way.
 (A special note to grandparents who co-sign student loans: You may be putting your retirement benefits at risk.)